emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 #### Luck
-When all else fails, there's always luck!
+When all else fails, there's always __luck__ (LUK)!
 Luck is a special stat, and is the only stat that cannot go negative.
 Each day, a player gets __Luck Tokens__ equal to their luck.
 When a roll doesn't go your way, you may spend one luck token to re-roll it.
 See the section on [Resting](#resting) for information about how to get luck tokens back.